NikolaVetnic/ABAP_Reference/Snippets_BC401_EN_Col18/LearningAssessment.md

 9. Which of the following are advantages of correctly using class hierarchies? **Answer:** centralized maintenance, safe and generic method of access.

+## Unit 4

+1. You can access interface components only by using an object reference. **Answer:** false.

+2. Which of the following is the main strength of interfaces? **Answer:** polymorphism.

+3. `?=` is the down-cast assignment operator. **Answer:** true.

+4. Suppose a reference variable that is typed to an interface contains an instance reference of a class that implements this interface and you copy this to a reference variable that is typed to the class (down-cast).
+Which of the following components can you access with this reference variable? **Answer:** the components of the interface, the components from the class that are not defined on the interface, all components of the class, the components of the interface for which alias names have been defined.

+5. Which of the following strongly resembles inheritance? **Answer:** interface.

+6. Interface can include other interfaces. **Answer:** true.

 ### In More Detail...

 #### Unit 1